Other Common Names: Lesser Panda, Red Cat-bear

 Genus & Species: Ailurus fulgens

-Red Pandas are listed as vulnerable on the IUCN Red List.
+Red Pandas are listed as Endangered on the IUCN Red List.

 Bhutan, China (Gansu, Guizhou, Qinghai, Sichuan, Tibet (Xizang), Yunnan), India, Lao People’s Democratic Republic, Myanmar, Nepal.